ourmaninindia/ourmaninindia-2023/content/en/post/support-net-neutrality/index.md

-+++
+---
-categories = ["India", "Management"] date = 2017-07-12T20:37:15Z
+categories : ["India", "Management"] date : 2017-07-12T20:37:15Z
-description = "Internet neutrality is a big deal.
-It enables you, or anyone else, to complete at a true level playing field with large corporations." cover = "cover-net-neutrality.png" slug = "support-net-neutrality" tags = ["Management", "Open Source", "India"] title = "Support Net Neutrality" read_more_copy = "Read more about my concern"
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "Internet neutrality is a big deal.
+It enables you, or anyone else, to complete at a true level playing field with large corporations." cover : "cover-net-neutrality.png" tags : ["Management", "Open Source", "India"] title : "Support Net Neutrality" read_more_copy : "Read more about my concern"
-+++
+---

 Internet neutrality is a big deal.
 It enables you, or anyone else, to complete at a true level playing field with large corporations.